COVID-19 pandemic, complaints both grow across Minnesota

 Durenberger support

-Technically, Walz’ rollback of restrictions is more aggressive than recommended by the White House guidelines, which ask states to wait until they have seen 14 days of declining cases.
+Technically, Walz's rollback of restrictions is more aggressive than recommended by the White House guidelines, which ask states to wait until they have seen 14 days of declining cases.

 State health officials aren't sure that will happen until the fall.
 Other states aren't following that guidance, either, and the president himself has questioned it and at one point issued a "liberate Minnesota" tweet in response to its ongoing stay-at-home order.